 One of the most frequent questions I am asked is whether or not a party should remain in the home or move out when divorce is filed.
 This blog answers that question for those who are married or unmarried but living with the joint homeowner.
 The easiest way find to find the answer appropriate to your circumstances is to follow the flow chart below:

-Paragraph A. First, congratulations on being one of the lucky individuals in this decade still owning your home.
+First, congratulations on being one of the lucky individuals in this decade still owning your home.
 Of course you want to do everything to save your home, unless maybe, you do not.
 If your home is upside down, you need to honestly consider whether or not you should let it go.
 If your home is $10,000.00 – $25,000.00 upside down, try to save it.
 Between the payments you will be making toward the principal and the turnaround of the market, which forecasters are saying is just around the corner, my opinion is that the house is worth saving.

 Because this home is worth saving, you don’t want to move out because it can then be very difficult to get back in.
 Sometimes I am asked whether it can be viewed as abandonment if one leaves the house.
 There is no abandonment unless you leave the home and stop all efforts at paying for the home.
 The problem arises if you leave the house in the hands of your spouse who then stops paying for the house.
 In certain instances, a party has already moved out and obtained alternate housing.
-That party is likely paying rent, thereby making it nearly impossible to afford both the now deficient house payment and the soon to be delinquent rent payment.
+That party is likely paying rent, thereby making it over impossible to afford both the now deficient house payment and the soon to be delinquent rent payment.
 Don’t leave the house.

 However, if your house is more than $25,000.00 upside down, consider letting it go.
 But now be prepared to face the following: foreclosure, bankruptcy, and bad credit.
 Is it worth these risks?
 My opinion is that it probably is.
 A house that is so substantially upside down will take years to rectify, certainly more than five years.
 Your credit will not take that long to fix.
 In my opinion, paying $300,000.00 for a $200.000.00 house is like throwing $100 bills out the car window for 5-10 years.
 While your credit may not be at the level it is currently is in five years, it will be comparable.
 Let the house go.

-Paragraph B. The question I am most frequently asked is, “Should I move out if my spouse won’t let me take the children?”
+The question I am most frequently asked is, “Should I move out if my spouse won’t let me take the children?”
 The answer is a resounding “No!”
 But like every other answer herein, the answer is qualified.
 If your spouse is the primary parent and you have no opposition to your spouse remaining in that role, then there is no disadvantage to leaving the home as long as long as you also don’t wish to retain the home.
 If you do, then you also need to read the answers above in paragraph A.